Skip to content

 Chunks are created whenever one subgoal creates a result in a superstate; since most Soar programs are continuously sub-goaling and returning results to higher-level states, chunks are typically created continuously as Soar runs.
 Note that Soar builds the chunk as soon as the result is created, rather than waiting until the impasse is resolved.

 While chunking is a core capability of Soar, procedural learning is disabled by default.
-See section usage for more information about enabling and using chunking.
+Refer to the following CLI commands for more information about enabling and using chunking:

 Explanation-based Chunking